martinkearn/AI-Services-Workshop/Knowledge/Lab.md

 ### Part 1.3 - Publish
 1. Click Publish
 1. Note that you have an endpoint and `Ocp-Apim-Subscription-Key` which can be used to make simple API calls

+## Part 2 - Books Recommendations
+In this section you'll deploy the Cortana INtelligence Suite Recommendations solution to your Azure subscription and train it to provide book recommendations.